miciek/influencer-stats/README.md

 ## Setup
 ### YouTube mock server
 You need YouTube mock server to be able to test performance without going over YouTube API limits.
 To build the image, run `docker build -t miciek/influencer-stats-youtube youtube`.
-To run it, execute `docker run -d --rm -p 8081:80 miciek/influencer-stats-youtube`.
+To run it, execute `docker run -d --rm --name youtube -p 8081:80 miciek/influencer-stats-youtube`.

 ### Running the application
 After executing `sbt run`, you need to configure the first `collection`: